AMIS-Services/code-cafe/jsonata-query-and-transform-json-documents/README.md

 Try out JSONata in the live browser based JSONata explorer:  http://try.jsonata.org/

+(13 Dec 2018: an alternative instance is available at: http://docs.jsonata.org/jsonata-exerciser/)

 Note: see below for running the JSONata Exerciser locally (for example in case the site is not available)

 Some expressions on the example Account document: